 -c 1 at the end of the work.
 If you have a long time with the process, do just

 -c 1 from start to end.
-As errors will be much minor
+As errors will be minor in the error log.

 After you finish the drive, a program called Active@ File Recovery, which you most and for all should use based on the easy way it quickly finds files.
 It will also be possible to see nearly all files rapidly.
 But your files folder will have deleted files as well, which can be withdrawn easier than ever before and fast.